HNMCS-Robotics/README/README.md

 [GitHub Instructions](https://docs.github.com/en/get-started/quickstart/create-a-repo)

 **Note**

 You **should not** create a README file if you wish to upload projects from your local computer to GitHub, therefore you should leave it unchecked.
-You can read more about it under ''.
+You can read more about uploading local repositories to GitHub under 'Upload Local projects to GitHub'.

   </p>